brightspot/react-examples/marked-text/README.md

 - `ArticleContainer` This component makes a call to the endpoint to return the article with the headline **Marked Text**, if the headline is different, change the path variable here.
 This is also where the `visitorHandler` object is created with two call back functions.
 This along with the body of the Article are required to pass to the `markedTextTraversal` function from the library to traverse the marks and text.
 - `ArticleMarkQuery` This is where the query is made for the article to return the headline, subheadline and body that contains the text and marks (MarkedText).
-- `StyledComponents` This file contains a helper component `TypeComponentHandler` that handles what kind of RichTextElement/RteMark it receives to direct it to the correct component.
+- `TypeComponentHandler` This file contains a helper component `TypeComponentHandler` that handles what kind of RichTextElement/RteMark it receives to direct it to the correct handler/component.
 This is how the callback function for `visitMark` knows what to return.
-It also contains `TextComponent` to just return the text upon calling the `visitText` function during traversal.
+- `TextComponent` returns the text within `span` tags upon calling the `visitText` function during traversal.
+- `HtmlRichTextComponents` This file contains all components needed for `RteHtmlElement` marks.
+- `ExternContentRichTextComponent` Component used for `ExternalContentRichTextElement` marks.
+- `ImageRichTextComponent` Component used for `ImageRichTextElement` marks.

 #### Points to note in JS Classes files: